 To start, you should probably know that click through or CTR means the number of clicks divided by the number of impressions.
 If you’re working in business manager, Facebook will calculate this metric for you.

 So, why is click through rate important?
 This metric helps you gauge whether or not the ads you are putting out are compelling enough to drive your audiences to click to your site.
-Getting users to exit the Facebook platform and start shopping your site can be difficult, so knowing the rate at which they are doing this will help you understand if your ads are having the intended effect.
+Getting users to exit the Facebook platform and start shopping on your site can be difficult, so knowing the rate at which they are doing this will help you understand if your ads are having the intended effect.

 Clickthrough rate should not be the only metric guiding the way you gauge an advertisements performance.
 Other areas you may want to continue to monitor include, cost per click, cost per thousand impressions, number of purchases, return on ad spend and more.
-This will vary depending on the goal of your campaign (i.e. awareness, brand building, lead generation and conversions) but they are all still valuable to monitor during the lifetime of your campaign.
+This will vary depending on the goal of your campaign (i.e. awareness, brand building, lead generation and conversions) but they are all still valuable to monitor during the lifetime of your advertising campaign.

 Other Ways To Optimize To Increase Performance

-On average, videos get higher click-through rates because they are more engaging for people.
+On average, videos get a higher amount of total clicks because they are more engaging for people.
 I would suggest setting up an A/B test between an ad image and a video/slideshow.
 Use the same ad copy and similar visuals, send them to the same landing page and serve it to the same target audience.
 After a couple days, review your data and look at the story it tells.
 If you are seeing a high CTR on video, that may indicate that you should incorporate more of that content going forward.
 It is important not to think in absolutes though, you should occasionally introduce a new test using static or video content and compare it to the benchmarks you set with the original A/B test.
 As Facebook continues to change it is extremely important to always test things and not rule them out as viable options.

-Testing out a variety of ad formats is also an essential piece to setting benchmarks for CTR.
+Testing out a variety of online ad formats is also an essential piece to setting benchmarks for a good CTR.
 Facebook has been introducing a steady stream of new formats as well as having a large variety to begin with.
 To start to gather data around clickthrough rates, it’s best practice to start with a newsfeed link ad (1200×628) or a carousel ad.
 These are easier to set up and navigate, most beginner level advertisers could set one up with ease.

 Once you gather significant data about how these ad types perform, try incorporating some of the more complicated ad formats like video, collection and canvas.
 Then you can compare how the ads that are more visual perform.
 Depending on the industry, you may have more success with a newsfeed image but it is always worth gathering further information so you can make sure you’re not missing out on any opportunities.